Travel Document UK

 The fee for adults is currently £210 for those over the age of 15 and £141 for children aged 15 and under.

-All applicants need to complete an online form on the UK government’s website and then send their supporting documentation to the Home Office through the post.
+All applicants need to complete an online travel document application form on the UK government’s website and then send their supporting documentation to the Home Office through the post.
 However, if there are exceptional or compassionate circumstances involved, evidence can be sent for consideration via email.

 How can IAS Help?